LeaderPortfolio

 The Full Dossier

 Vincent Viola was born in 1956 in Brooklyn, New York, to an Italian-American family.
-His father, an immigrant from Italy, was a truck driver and served in the U.S. Army during World War II.
-Viola attended Brooklyn Technical High School and then the United States Military Academy at West Point, where he played sprint football and served as cadet company commander.
+His father, a World War II veteran and truck driver, instilled in him a strong work ethic.
+Viola graduated from Brooklyn Technical High School and attended the United States Military Academy at West Point, where he played on the sprint football team and was a cadet company commander.
+He graduated with a bachelor's degree in 1977 and served in the 101st Airborne Division.

 Rise to Success

 Viola began his business career in 1982 as a trader at the New York Mercantile Exchange (NYMEX).
-He later became the chairman of NYMEX from 2001 to 2004.
-In 2008, he founded Virtu Financial, an electronic trading firm that quickly became a leader in the industry.
-Virtu Financial went public in 2015, solidifying Viola's success in the financial world.
-Viola's strategic vision and innovative approach have left a lasting impact on the finance industry.
+He later founded Pioneer Futures in 1985.
+In 2001, he became the chairman of NYMEX.
+His entrepreneurial spirit led him to found Virtu Financial in 2008, a high-frequency trading firm that revolutionized the trading industry.
+Virtu Financial went public in 2015.

 Key Business Strategies